-As established in Article No. 33 of Law No. 18,046 on Anonymous Societies, on the Seventh Ordinary Shareholders' Meeting of Transelec S.A., held on June 21, 2014, shareholders established annual gross compensation for the Company's Directors of the equivalent of US\$ 90,000, regardless of the number of sessions actually attended or held.
+As established in Article No. 33 of Law No. 18,046 on Anonymous Societies, on the Eighth Ordinary Shareholders' Meeting of Transelec S.A., held on April 28, 2015, shareholders established annual gross compensation for the Company's Directors of the equivalent of US\$ 90,000, regardless of the number of sessions actually attended or held and that the alternate directors do not receive remuneration.
 Allowances are paid on a quarterly basis.

-Directors Richard Legault, Alfredo Ergas, Patrick Charbonneau and Brenda Eaton, and also all alternate directors waived their respective allowances.
+Directors Richard Legault, Alfredo Ergas, Paul Dufresne, Patrick Charbonneau and Brenda Eaton, and also all alternate directors waived their respective allowances.
 Accordingly, the following compensation was received by directors during the periods 2015 and 2014:

-March 31, March 31,

-2015 ThChŚ 2014 ThCh\$
+December 31, 2015 ThCh\$ December 31, 2014 ThCh\$

-meny meny

-Blas Tomic Errázuriz 13,652 11,804
+Blas Tomic Errázuriz 57,850 50,124

-José Ramón Valente Vias 13,652 11,804
+José Ramón Valente Vias 57,850 50,124

-Alejandro Jadresic Marinovic 13,652 11,804
+Alejandro Jadresic Marinovic 57,850 50,124

-Mario Alejandro Valcarce Duran 13,652 11,804
+Mario Alejandro Valcarce Duran 57,850 50,124

-Bruno Pedro Philippi Irarrazabal 13,652 11,804
+Bruno Pedro Philippi Irarrazabal 57,850 50,124

-7.3 Board expenses
+7.3 Consulting expenses for the Board